Reagan Ogle

-Reagan Robert William Ogle (born 29 March 1999) is an Australian professional soccer player who plays as a right-back for club Oldham Athletic.
+Reagan Robert William Ogle (born 29 March 1999) is an Australian professional soccer player who plays as a right-back for club Scunthorpe United.

 Career

 Accrington Stanley

 Ogle started his career in the youth system at Accrington Stanley starting a two-year scholarship in the summer of 2015.
 In November 2016, he made his professional debut in an EFL Trophy group-stage match against Wolverhampton Wanderers U23.
 He came on as a substitute for Seamus Conneely in the second half in a 4–0 defeat.

 In February 2017, Ogle joined Northern Premier League Division One North side Ramsbottom United on loan.
 He scored on his debut for the club in a 4–0 win over Ossett Albion.

 In March 2017, he joined Premier League side Stoke City on trial.

 On 23 August 2018, Ogle joined Southport on an initial one-month loan deal, citing that he was "really looking forward to playing some more competitive first team football".
 After impressing during five starts, Ogle's loan was extended until the end of the 2018–2019 season, with Ogle saying, "I’m pleased that I've been able to put in some good performances.
 The fans have been great to me and I'm enjoying my football at Southport.
 I know this club will help me develop into a much better player."
 Ogle won the Trust in Yellow player of the month for September 2018.
 On 20 July 2019, Ogle re-joined Southport on loan until January.

 On 19 October 2020, Ogle joined AFC Fylde on loan until January.
 He played six times in all competitions for the club.

 On 1 March 2021, Ogle joined National League side Altrincham on a one-month loan.
 The loan was then extended for the remainder of the 2020–21 season.

 Ogle was released by Accrington at the end of the 2020–21 season.